rjeka/mastershop-temperature/README.md

 # mastersop_temperature
-Arduino temperature in master shop project

-Проект на Arduino для поддержания заданной температуры в мастерской.
-Схема включает реле 220 вольт, к которому будет подключен обогреватель.
-В дальнейшем планируется подключение солнечного коллектора, со вторым термометром внутри коллектора. Запуск принудительного забора воздуха с коллектора, по сигналу с солнечной батареи.

-Используемые компоненты:
+Arduino Temperature Control Project in Master Workshop.
+The scheme includes a 220V relay, which will be connected to a heater.
+Later, a solar collector is planned to be connected, with a second thermometer inside the collector.
+Forced air intake from the collector is started by a signal from the solar battery.

+Components used:
-Контроллер - Arduino mini
+Controller - Arduino mini
-Термометр цифровой  - DS18B20
+Digital thermometer - DS18B20

-Файлы:
+Files:
-mastersop_temperature.ino - скетч для Arduino
+mastersop_temperature.ino - sketch for Arduino
-mastersop_temperature.ino - схема проекта, для cстемы атоматизированного проектирования Proteus
-mastersop_temperature.ino.hex - файл прошивки для эммулятора Arduino в Proteus
+mastersop_temperature.ino - project schematic for automated design system Proteus mastersop_temperature.ino.hex - firmware file for Arduino emulator in Proteus.